Chillee/chillee.github.io/walks.md

 To my knowledge, despite being a common problem, I have not seen this faster solution presented anywhere.

-Let's dive down the rabbit hole of solutions to this problem.
-We'll start with the solutions that have already been discussed, but then...
+Let's dive down the rabbit hole of solutions to this problem, starting from the top.

 ## The Brute Force Solution ($V \leq 5, K\leq 5$)